kr8gz/malb8dge.py/README.md

 Blocks are the biggest element in malb8dge.
 They consist of multiple statements in braces (`{...}`) or a single statement after a colon (`:`) which is sometimes optional.
 On the global level, neither the braces nor the colon are required.
+Blocks always return the value of the last statement, or `null` if the block is empty.
+This means that blocks (with braces) may also be used as values.

 Blocks are required for: